-Modem Driver (required) PCtel "HSP56MR" & "Unimodem Full-Duplex Audio Device" Driver
+Modem Driver (required-WinME) "HSP56" Driver

 Installs the necessary driver in order for your operating system to have the correct files for the Notebook PC with built-in modem and drivers for integration with the internal audio.
+With third-party software, fax and speaker phone capabilities are possible using this Notebook PC.

-TouchPad (recommended) "Synaptics PS/2 Port TouchPad" Driver
+TouchPad (recommended) "Synaptics PS/2 TouchPad" Driver

 Shown under Windows "Mice and other pointing devices."
 Installs "Synaptics® TouchPad" utility.
 The Notebook PC already supports built-in or externally connected keyboard and PS/2 mouse devices.
-The Notebook PC's integrated TouchPad pointing device is fully compatible with two or three-button PS/2 mice.
 However, the provided device driver will provide enhancements and features to the TouchPad to increase the functionality of the TouchPad.
 For detailed information, see the Software Reference in the next section.
 To access help, right-click the TouchPad icon on the taskbar and select Help.

-Fast IR Driver (required) "IrDA Fast Infrared Port" Driver
+Fast IR Driver (required) "VIA Fast Infrared Controller" Driver

-Shown under "Infrared devices."
-Configures your Infrared Transceiver A to "Vishay TFDS-6500" so that your Infrared port can work properly.
+Shown under "Network adapters".
+Installs driver and configures your Infrared Transceiver A to "HPHSDL-2300/3600" so that your Infrared port can work properly.

-SpeedStep (recommended) Utility
+SpeedStep (recommended - WinME) Utility